yetanotherchris/yetanotherchris.dev/_posts/2009-02-02-unix-cheat-sheet.md

 Break down of permissions in a directory listing:

-<pre>-rw-r--r-- 1 mainuser devel 9054 Dec 28 12:42 index.html</pre>
+	-rw-r--r-- 1 mainuser devel 9054 Dec 28 12:42 index.html

-The first character indicates whether it is a directory or file (d for directory).
+* The first character indicates whether it is a directory or file (d for directory).
-After that, the next 3 (rw-) are owner permissions.
+* After that, the next 3 (rw-) are owner permissions.
-The following 3 (r-) are group permissions
+* The following 3 (r-) are group permissions
-The following 3(r-) are permissions for other users.
+* The following 3(r-) are permissions for other users.

 After that reads the number of files inside the directory if it's a directory (which it isn't so it's 1) this can also be links to the file, the owner of the file, the group the file belongs to, size in bytes, date and time and then the filename.